SalvatorePreviti/balsamic/packages/esrun/README.md

 # esrun

-Transpiles in memory and runs .ts, .tsx and es6 modules using esbuild
+Transpiles in memory and runs .ts, .tsx and es6 modules using esbuild.
+Supports file watching.

 # command line interface